 Stress eating – it’s a thing.
 In fact, it is thought that up to 50% of people increase their food intake in response to stress (Sproesser, Schupp, & Renner, 2014).
 50%!
+If you find yourself overeating as a consequence of severe stress then it might be time to considering using some of the products offered by Blessed CBD.
+To find out more about CBD you could visit somewhere like Cannabist Insider and read articles about it.
 The idea behind it is that eating is essentially a maladaptive coping mechanism.
 You want to decrease all of the pressure and tension you are experiencing so you shove your face full of ice cream, cookies, and who knows what else, in hopes that it will make you feel better.
 It’s not different from an addiction to https://www.tubev.sex/?hl=hi, we all have our vices.
 Pretty picture, isn’t it?
 It’s not all bad though, very recent research has found that positive social experiences also influence food consumption – but in a good way.

 The study went something like this; participants came in and were assigned to either the social inclusion, social exclusion or neutral conditions (Sproesser, Schupp, & Renner, 2014).
 In order to make people feel socially included or excluded, they were told that they would be exchanging video messages with a partner, prior to meeting them in person.
 After sending a video to their so-called “partner”, they received a reply.
 Those in the inclusion condition were told that their “partner” was looking forward to meeting them in person, whereas those in the exclusion condition were essentially rejected and told that their partner had absolutely zero interest in ever meeting them.
 Ouch.